 - October 23, 2022: MaiTRIX to demonstrate its new RNS TPU technology.
 Maitrix unveils a first prototype of its RNS TPU matrix multiplier processor.
 Maitrix is actively developing TPU technology using its non-binary, modular computation number system.
 Today, it has announced it will demonstrate the RNS TPU technology at the upcoming SC22 show, Dallas TX, November 14-17, booth #447.
 See our whitepaper.
+See our live demonstrations.

 - April 6, 2022: MaiTRIX embarks on an advanced AI processor design using modular computation.
 MaiTRIX has revealed its intent to enter the AI processor technology space.
 MaiTRIX states: “MaiTRIX’s modular computation technology is now primed to be deployed into an AI processor capable of higher levels of efficiency, and higher levels of precision.
 The race to a better AI processor is complex and costly, however, MaiTRIX’s approach does not rely on risky incremental technology advances.
 Instead, MaiTRIX technology can be applied to the best-in-class architectures now being developed and proven by others.
 Our aim is to combine the best of modular computation to the best-in-class AI processor architecture to achieve leapfrog advancements never before contemplated.”
 MaiTRIX, LLC is an AI processor and IP technology company.